browserengineering/book/book/visual-effects.md

 def paint_visual_effects(node, cmds, rect):
     # ...
     border_radius = float(node.style.get("border-radius", "0px")[:-2])
+    if node.style.get("overflow", "visible") == "clip":
+        clip_radius = border_radius
+    else:
+        clip_radius = 0

     return [
         SaveLayer(skia.Paint(BlendMode=blend_mode), [
             SaveLayer(skia.Paint(Alphaf=opacity), cmds),
             SaveLayer(skia.Paint(BlendMode=skia.kDstIn), [
-                DrawRRect(rect, border_radius, skia.ColorWhite)
+                DrawRRect(rect, clip_radius, skia.ColorWhite)
             ]),
         ]),
     ]
 ```

+Note that after drawing all of the element contents with `cmds` (and
+applying opacity), this code then draws a rounded rectangle on another
+layer to serve as the mask, and uses destination-in blending to clip
-Here I chose to draw the rounded rectangle in white, but the color
+the element contents.
+Here I chose to draw the rounded rectangle in
-doesn't matter as long as it's opaque.
-Notice how similar this masking
+white, but the color doesn't matter as long as it's opaque.
+On the
+other hand, if there's no clipping, I don't round the corners of the
+mask, which means nothing is clipped off.

-technique is to the physical analogy with scissors described earlier,
+Notice how similar this masking technique is to the physical analogy
-with the two layers playing the role of two sheets of paper and
+with scissors described earlier, with the two layers playing the role
-destination-in compositing playing the role of the scissors.
-This
+of two sheets of paper and destination-in compositing playing the role
-implementation technique for clipping is called *masking*, and it is
+of the scissors.
+This implementation technique for clipping is called
-very general---you can use it with arbitrarily complex mask shapes,
+*masking*, and it is very general---you can use it with arbitrarily
-like text, bitmap images, or anything else you can imagine.
+complex mask shapes, like text, bitmap images, or anything else you
+can imagine.

 Browser compositing
 ===================